smaillimp/focus-track-javascript-advanced/nodejs/README.md

 ## Testing with Jest

-In the folder `tests` is a file `best-working-code`.
+In the folder `tests` is a file `best-working-code.js`.
 It contains some functions, but unfortunately, the programmer made some mistakes.

 1. In the folder `tests`, create a `package.json` file.
 2. Install Jest by following the [Getting started guide](https://jestjs.io/docs/getting-started)
-3. Write test cases for the functions of `best-working-code`.
+3. Write test cases for the functions of `best-working-code.js`.
 Some of them should fail, because of the mistakes in the code.
-4. Fix the mistakes in `best-working-code` and run your tests again.
+4. Fix the mistakes in `best-working-code.js` and run your tests again.
 Now everything should be green.